Deathdream: Plot

-Charles brings the doctor home, and he offers Andy a free checkup.
-The doctor asks Andy questions related to the truck driver, suspecting him of being the one who killed him.
-The doctor later tells Charles about the truck driver and says he needs to inform the police about the suspicious coincidence of Andy's return.
-Andy visits him at his office in the middle of the night, angrily demanding a checkup, but the doctor can't detect a pulse or heartbeat.
+Charles brings Doc home, and he offers Andy a free checkup.
+Doc asks questions related to the trucker, suspecting Andy of being the one who killed him.
+Doc later tells Charles about the trucker and says he needs to inform the police about the suspicious coincidence of Andy's return.
+Andy visits Doc at his office in the middle of the night, angrily demanding a checkup, but Doc can't detect a pulse or heartbeat.
 Andy tells him, "I died for you, Doc.
 Why shouldn't you return the favor?"
-He attacks and kills the doctor with a syringe, then uses it to inject the doctor's blood into his arm.
-It's clear that Andy is some kind of vampire or zombie who needs the blood of others to reinvigorate his decaying body.
+He attacks and kills Doc with a syringe, then uses it to inject the doctor's blood into his arm to reinvigorate his decaying body.

-The next day, Charles learns that the doctor was killed and becomes convinced his son is responsible for the deaths.
-When Christine tells him that Andy is on a double date with his high school sweetheart, Joanne, his sister, and his best friend, Bob, Charles gets his gun and goes looking for them.
+The next day, Charles learns of Doc's death and realizes his son is responsible.
+When Christine tells him that Andy is on a double date with Cathy, his high school sweetheart Joanne, and his best friend Bob, Charles gets his gun and goes looking for them.
 At a drive-in cinema, Andy visibly decays due to lack of blood.
-Cathy and Bob briefly leave the car to go get more popcorn.
-Joanne attempts to strike up a conversation with Andy, but when Andy's decay becomes more visible, he attacks and kills Joanne.
-Cathy and Bob return to the car to find Andy in a raged frenzy and attacks the two.
-Andy strangles and kills Bob and attempts to run over Cathy with the car.
-A stranger shoves Cathy to the side and is hit by Andy and killed.
+After Cathy and Bob leave the car to get more popcorn, Joanne attempts to strike up a conversation with Andy.
+When Andy's decay becomes more visible, he attacks and kills Joanne.
+Cathy and Bob return to find Andy in a raged frenzy and he attacks the two.
+Andy strangles Bob and attempts to run over Cathy.
+A samaritan shoves Cathy to the side and is fatally hit by Andy.
 Andy flees in the car before he can inject his victims' blood.

 Andy returns home, where his mother protects him from his father.
 Charles, stricken with grief, commits suicide when he sees the monster his son has become.
 As Christine is driving Andy away, he is shot twice by police, and their gunfire sets the car on fire.
-The police pursuit ends at the graveyard where Andy had been spending time.
-They discover his decayed corpse writhing in a shallow grave beneath a tombstone on which Andy had scrawled his own name and the dates of his birth and death.
+The police pursuit ends at the cemetery, where Andy's decayed corpse is discovered writhing in a shallow grave beneath a tombstone on which he had scrawled his own name and the dates of his birth and death.
 Christine sobs as she tries to cover the corpse with dirt.
 Her car explodes, and she tells officers, "Andy's home.
 Some boys never come home."